'We need to get a whole lot more physical': Nebraska women lose third straight game

 Nebraska ranks 13th in the league in rebounding margin.

-Husker guard Ashley Scoggin tied her season-high with 16 points.
-She was more aggrieve offensively, going 2-for-3 on threes, and didn’t have a turnover in 36 minutes.
+Husker guard Ashley Scoggin tied her season high with 16 points.
+She was more aggressive offensively, going 2-for-3 on threes, and didn’t have a turnover in 36 minutes.

-Purdue worked hard to take away Sam Haiby driving to the basket, but she still scored 16 points.
-Cain scored 12.
+Purdue worked hard to take away Sam Haiby driving to the basket, but she still scored 16 points for the Huskers.
+Cain had 12 points.

 Nebraska will take some time off before playing next on Dec.
 31 against No. 15 Northwestern.